Crescendoe/Crescendoe/README.md

 My name is William.
 (Crescendoe)

-I'm William, a passionate developer with a focus on .NET, React, and React Native.
+I'm William, a passionate developer with a focus on React, Flutter and .NET.
 I'm eager to contribute to real-world projects and solidify my skills through hands-on experience.
 I'm a quick learner, a team player, and I thrive on challenges.

 I'm excited to connect and learn from others in the OKC tech community!